Medically reviewed by Drugs.com. Last updated on Feb 4, 2021.

 - Support groups.
 Sharing your experience with others who have tinnitus may be helpful.
-There are tinnitus groups that meet in person, as well as Internet forums.
-To ensure the information you get in the group is accurate, it's best to choose a group facilitated by a physician, audiologist or other qualified health professional.
+There are tinnitus groups that meet in person, as well as internet forums.
+To ensure that the information you get in the group is accurate, it's best to choose a group facilitated by a physician, audiologist or other qualified health professional.

 - Education.
 Learning as much as you can about tinnitus and ways to alleviate symptoms can help.
 And just understanding tinnitus better makes it less bothersome for some people.